In our study of James chapter five, we look at the difference between hope in God and hope in things of this world.

 This verse reminds us of the need to admit our sins and not try to hide them.
 If we confess them and ask for forgiveness through prayer, we will be healed.

-Elijah was a man just like us.
-He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.
-Again he prayed, and the heavens gave rain, and the earth produced its crops.
+Eliyahu was only a human being like us; yet he prayed fervently that it might not rain, and no rain fell on the Land for three years and six months.
+Then he prayed again, and heaven gave rain, and the Land produced its crops.

 James gives us an example here, from 1 Kings 17 & 18, of how the prayers of a righteous man are answered.
 James reminds us that Elijah was a regular man like us and so we can have the same effectiveness in our prayers.

-My brothers, if one of you should wander from the truth and someone should bring him back, remember this: Whoever turns a sinner from the error of his way will save him from death and cover over a multitude of sins.
+My brothers, if one of you wanders from the truth, and someone causes him to return, you should know that whoever turns a sinner from his wandering path will save him from death and cover many sins.

 My friends, this is our purpose here on earth today.
 We are to share the truth of God's Word so that people can turn away from their sin and be saved.
 When we do this, we demonstrate God's love and love covers sin just as God's love covered our sin through the blood of Jesus Christ.